Pre Engagement Preparation

 Layered clothing looks aesthetically pleasing to the eye.

-Girls, remember to wear your engagement wedding ring.
+Women, remember to wear your engagement wedding ring.

-Please arrive in your first outfit ready to go.
 Arrive early and change at the location to prevent your seatbelt from wrinkling your shirt.

 Clothing Suggestions: